 In May 2019, we entered into a sales agreement with H.C.
-Wainwright & Co., LLC (Wainwright) to create an ATM Offering Program under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$10.0 million.
-Wainwright is entitled to a commission at a fixed commission rate equal to 3% of the gross proceeds.
-During the three months ended June 30, 2019, we sold an aggregate of 252,872 shares of common stock at an average price of \$5.49 per common share for net proceeds of \$1.1 million under the ATM Offering Program with Wainwright.
+Wainwright & Co., LLC (Wainwright) with respect to an at-the-market offering (ATM Offering Program) under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$10.0 million.
+Wainwright is entitled to a commission at a fixed rate equal to 3% of the gross proceeds.
+During 2019, we sold an aggregate of 611,687 shares of common stock at an average price of \$5.43 per common share for net proceeds of \$3.0 million under the ATM Offering Program.
+We did not utilize the ATM Offering Program during the three months ended March 31, 2020.